stitchng/adonis-mixpanel/README.md

 ## Getting Started

->Install from the NPM Registry
+>Install from the NPM Registry - (Please read the **instructions.md** file to learn how to setup this package properly).

 ```bash